-TCOS Passport Version 2.1 Release 1-BAC/ P60D144
+TCOS Passport Version 2.1 Release 2-BAC/P60D144

-from T-Systems International GmbH

-PP Conformance: Machine Readable Travel Document with "ICAO

-Application" Basic Access Control, Version 1.10,

-25 March 2009, BSI-CC-PP-0055-2009

-and in accordance with

-BSI Technische Richtlinie BSI-TR-03116-2, 2013

-Functionality: PP conformant

-Common Criteria Part 2 extended

-Assurance: Common Criteria Part 3 conformant

-EAL 4 augmented by ALC_DVS.2

-Common Criteria Recognition Arrangement for components up to EAL 4
+from T-Systems International GmbH PP Conformance: Machine Readable Travel Document with "ICAO Application" Basic Access Control, Version 1.10, 25 March 2009, BSI-CC-PP-0055-2009 and in accordance with BSI Technische Richtlinie BSI-TR-03116-2, 2016 R Functionality: PP conformant Common Criteria Part 2 extended Assurance: Common Criteria Part 3 conformant EAL 4 augmented by ALC_DVS.2

-The IT product identified in this certificate has been evaluated at an approved evaluation facility using the Common Methodology for IT Security Evaluation (CEM), Version 3.1 extended by guidance specific for the technology of the product for conformance to the Common Criteria for IT Security Evaluation (CC), Version 3.1.
+The IT Product identified in this certificate has been evaluated at an approved evaluation facility using the Common Methodology for IT Security Evaluation (CEM), Version 3.1 extended by Scheme Interpretations, by advice of the Certification Body for components beyond EAL 5 and CC Supporting Documents as listed in the Certification Report for conformance to the Common Criteria for IT Security Evaluation (CC), Version 3.1.
+CC and CEM are also published as ISO/IEC 15408 and ISO/IEC 18045.

-This certificate applies only to the specific version and release of the product in its evaluated configuration and in conjunction with the complete Certification Report.
+() This certificate applies only to the specific version and release of the product in its evaluated configuration and in conjunction with the complete Certification Report and Notification.
+For details on the validity see Certification Report part A chapter 4